phillipi/pix2pix/README.md

 ```
 Then open `http://(hostname):(port)/` in your browser to load the remote desktop.

 L1 error is plotted to the display by default.
-Set the environment variable `display_plot` to a comma-seperated list of values `errL1`, `errG` and `errD` to visualize the L1, generator, and descriminator error respectively.
-For example, to plot only the generator and descriminator errors to the display instead of the default L1 error, set `display_plot="errG,errD"`.
+Set the environment variable `display_plot` to a comma-separated list of values `errL1`, `errG` and `errD` to visualize the L1, generator, and discriminator error respectively.
+For example, to plot only the generator and discriminator errors to the display instead of the default L1 error, set `display_plot="errG,errD"`.

 ## Citation
 If you use this code for your research, please cite our paper <a href="https://arxiv.org/pdf/1611.07004v1.pdf">Image-to-Image Translation Using Conditional Adversarial Networks</a>: